Sun Myung Moon: Early life

-Second marriage and blessing ceremonies
+Second marriage and Blessing ceremonies

 Marriage to Hak Ja Han

-Moon married his second wife, Hak Ja Han who was 17 at the time, on 11 April 1960, soon after Moon turned 40 years old, in a ceremony called the Holy Marriage.
+Moon married his second wife, Hak Ja Han (who was 17 at the time) on 11 April 1960, soon after Moon turned 40 years old, in a ceremony called the Holy Marriage.
 Han is called "Mother" or "True Mother".
 She and Moon together are referred to as the "True Parents" by members of the Unification Church and their family as the "True Family".
-Jesus was divine but not God; he was supposed to be the second Adam who would create a perfect family by joining with the ideal wife and creating a pure family that would have begun humanity's liberation from its sinful condition.
-When Jesus was crucified before marrying, he redeemed mankind spiritually but not physically.
-That task was left to the "True Parents" – Moon and Han – who would link married couples and their families to God.